Anti-TESCREALists

 There is a lot going on in the article.
 In fact, there is too much going on.
 I am not really sure what the main thrust is, content-wise.

 I think the main thrust of criticism might be that some flavours of longtermism lead to unpalatable conclusions, including excessive worry about AI x-risk at the expense of the currently living.
 While making that argument, it frames several online communities which have entertained various longtermist ideas to be a “bundle”, which I assume is working to imply that these groups form a political bloc which encourages or enables accelerationist hypercapitalism.
 Is that definition the main thrust?
 Is it that longtermism is bad?
-Is it that accelerationist hypercapitalist movements are coordinating?
+Is it that accelerationist, hypercapitalist movements are coordinating?
 It’s not clear to me.
 Not that I am one to criticise from a superior position; my own blog is notoriously full of half-finished thoughts awaiting structuring into cogent argument.
 In my defence, I don’t claim those are position-pieces.
 Maybe I should think of the Torres piece as a notebook rather than an article.

 Figure 2

-But the main deal seems to hinge upon an argument of Torres’ which I do not buy: I am not a fan of TESCREALism as a term, in that I don’t think it is useful or credibly a meaningful category of analysis.
+I am not a fan of TESCREALism as a term, in that I don’t think it is useful or credible category of analysis.
+Despite the lumpy, gerrymandered feel, it does seem to have gotten modest traction in discourse.

 the biggest tragedy of an AGI apocalypse wouldn’t be the 8 billion deaths of people now living.
 This would be bad, for sure, but much worse would be the nonbirth of trillions and trillions of future people who would have otherwise existed.